-English is a course of study consisting of four units.
+English as an Additional Language is a course of study consisting of four units.
 Subject matter, learning experiences and assessment increase in complexity from Units 1 and 2 to Units 3 and 4 as students develop greater independence as learners.